 Regarding fashion and specifically fashion week, the industry tries to uphold a delicate balance between longevity and trends.
 Designers work to craft collections that feel cohesive to their previous work while still breaking some form of a barrier, pushing their designs forward and inspiring a new season of style.
 As new designer collections debut around the world during fashion month, we begin to see clear fashion trends for 2023 emerge.
+With warm temps taking over the weather app, it’s time to start considering the summer trends for 2023.

 As consumers, we subsequently work through the same tug-and-pull of trends that designers do but on the receiving end.
 Do we aim to be aspirational or affordable?
 Do we shop for the moment?
 Exhilarating, though potentially fleeting.
 Or, do we shop for the future?
 Curated for forever, at the risk of playing it a bit safe.
 Spoiler alert: there’s no correct answer.